-You'll easily and quickly find out if the starter motor is good or bad with your test results.
+All of the test steps are explained step-by-step and in plain English.
+So you'll easily and quickly find out if the starter motor is good or bad.

 NOTE: The starter motor test in this tutorial is an on-car test.
 The photos I'm using show the starter motor off of the vehicle only to explain the test connections better.

 APPLIES TO: This tutorial applies to the following vehicles:

 - 3.4L V6 Buick Rendezvous: 2002, 2003, 2004, 2005.